 Customer Lockbox is included in the Office 365 Enterprise 5 plan, or you can purchase a separate subscription with any other Office 365 Enterprise plan.
 For more information, see Office 365 Customer Lockbox Requests.

 Advanced Threat Protection

-Exchange Online Advanced Threat Protection is a cloud-based email filtering service that helps protect your organization against malware and viruses.
-ATP includes the Safe Links and Safe Attachments features.
-Safe Links proactively protects your users from malicious hyperlinks in a message, providing protection every time the link is clicked.
+Office 365 Advanced Threat Protection helps protect your organization against malware and viruses.
+ATP includes Safe Links, Safe Attachments, Anti-phishing, and Spoof intelligence features.
+Safe Links proactively protects your users from malicious hyperlinks in a message, providing protection every time the link is selected.
 Safe Attachments protects against unknown malware and viruses, routing all messages and attachments that don't have a known virus/malware signature to a special environment where ATP can detect malicious intent.
-For more information about ATP, see Exchange Online Advanced Threat Protection Service Description.
+For more information about ATP, see Office 365 Advanced Threat Protection service description.

 To view feature availability across plans, see Microsoft 365 and Office 365 platform service description.